There is a lot of misinformation out there regarding how to treat acne so we wanted to debunk and give you honest advice here:

 A: Benzyol Peroxide (BP) is your first line treatment for acne.
-There is a common misconception that BP should only be applied as a spot treatment AFTER the acne lesion has already surfaced.
+There is a common misconception that BP should only be applied as a spot treatment option AFTER the acne lesion has already surfaced.

 However, BP is more effective being applied BEFORE the breakout occurs.

 Spread a thin layer of BP across acne prone areas of your face as a preventative measure.

 If BP has not worked for you, step up by using retinol+AZA to flush out dead skin cells inside your pores.

 The oil on the surface of skin is a complex mixture of sebum, lipids (from the surface skin cells), sweat and dirt.
 Dead skin mixed with this oil production creates the plugs which clog your pores and the Clear Out will flush out this dead skin so clogs are less likely to form.

 The Clear Out hits acne from multiple angles by blending multiple active ingredients that work together and at the same time simplifies your skincare routine.
 It is gentle enough to be left on overnight where it has enough time to penetrate deep into the pore.

 This product packs quite a punch so only apply every alternate night until your skin adjusts to the strength.
 From there you can step up to nightly application: